Teksta versija

 (6) Alienation of property by auctioning it with the selection of bidders may only be determined where conditions for further use of the property are provided for.

 (10) The ministry which has been the first to make the note referred to in Paragraph nine of this Section shall further submit the Cabinet draft order for examination to the Cabinet.
-If immovable property is necessary for the performance of the functions of both public institutions and local government, it shall be taken over by the State.
-The Cabinet shall, within 28 days after the relevant ministry has received a valuation, take the decision to take over the property without heirs in the State or local government ownership and the relevant ministry shall send this decision to a sworn bailiff.
-A local government shall, from its budget funds if the immovable property is transferred to a local government, or a public institution shall, from the State budget funds if the relevant immovable property is transferred to the State, transfer the financial means to a deposit account of a sworn bailiff in the amount of the valuation of the immovable property in accordance with the procedures laid down by the Cabinet.
+If the immovable property is necessary for the performance of the functions of both public authorities and local government, it shall be taken over by the State.
+The Cabinet shall, within 28 days after the relevant ministry has received an appraisal, take the decision to take over the property without heirs in the State or local government ownership and the relevant ministry shall send this decision to a sworn bailiff.
+A local government shall, from its budget funds if the immovable property is transferred to a local government, or a public institution shall, from the State budget funds if the relevant immovable property is transferred to the State, transfer the financial means to a deposit account of a sworn bailiff in the amount of the appraised value of the immovable property in accordance with the procedures laid down by the Cabinet.

 (11) Movable property which has been recognised as the property without heirs in accordance with Section 416 of the Civil Law and in respect of which claims of creditors have been submitted shall be alienated by a sworn bailiff in accordance with the procedures laid down by the Cabinet.